Selling your home for sale by owner (FSBO) can save you thousands in commission, but it’s not without challenges.

 Expenses can include things like:

-⏰ Acknowledge that you may sacrifice money for a fast sale
+⏰ Be prepared to sacrifice money if your priority is a fast sale

 Some FSBO sellers choose to sell by owner to offload their home quickly and inexpensively due to personal financial distress.

 While selling FSBO can help you save money on commission, you may not get the best price for your home, especially if you target a cash sale or a sale to an investor.
-Research shows that FSBO homes sell for about 5.5% less than traditional agented sales.
+FSBO homes sell for $55,000 less on average than traditional agented sales.[1]

-Home seller Crystal Caffiero shared her FSBO experience sacrificing price for speed.
+Home seller Crystal Caffiero shared her FSBO experience of sacrificing price for speed.

 I needed to sell fast.
 I posted my home on as many FSBO sites as I could and got in contact with an investor who took care of all the paperwork, paid cash, and closed in 14 days.
 I actually lost out on about $40,000 in the long run, so it did not save any money but I did get my quick sale and fast cash.
 I learned that investors should be a last resort.
 Using an agent to have an open bid period would have given me more profit — by a lot — and taken much more in terms of time.